Use a Snorkeling Swim Cap to Keep Control of Your Hair

 Note: Our suggestions come from hands-on experience.
 We hope you find them helpful.
 You can help us if you purchase from the links below.
 We may make a small commission, from Amazon or other companies, at no extra cost to you.

 Then, I remembered from swimming years ago wearing a swim cap.
 The ones I wore back then were latex and not breathable at all.
 I thought that with being out in the sun and snorkeling for more than an hour at a time, it would get too hot too.

 So, I researched and found that they make swim caps out of Lycra and decided that it might just be the thing, a snorkeling swim cap.
 I knew that I would run the risk of looking dorky, but I was willing to try it anyway.

 I am so glad I did.
-I have now worn the snorkeling swim cap on two separate trips, both in Hawaii, and can report that it was exactly the right solution to my problem and even solved another issue I hadn't expected.
+I wore the snorkeling swim cap on numerous snorkeling trips and can report that it was exactly the right solution to my problem and even solved another issue I hadn’t expected.